PaperMC/docs/docs/paper/reference/paper-yml.md

 ### load-permissions-yml-before-plugins

 - **default**: true
-- **description**: Loads bukkit\'s permission.yml file before plugins, allowing them to check permissions immediately on enable.
+- **description**: Loads bukkit's permission.yml file before plugins, allowing them to check permissions immediately on enable.

 ### bungee-online-mode

 - **default**: true
 - **description**: Instructs the server how to handle player UUIDs and data when behind bungee.
-Set to match your proxy\'s online-mode setting.
+Set to match your proxy's online-mode setting.

 ### console-has-all-permissions